audreyculver/handouts-water-conflict-africa/README.md

 <b>Summary Statistics</b>

-Land Acquisitions
+Large-Scale Land Acquisitions:

-The LM data contains individual points of known LSLA.
+The LM data contains individual points of known LSLAs > 200ha in size.
 The dataset is largely unbalanced, but potentially useful attributes of the geospatial dataset include:
+* Location of land aquired (at regional level)
+* Size of land acquisition (in hectares)
+* Year of signature of contract (concluded deals, ranging 2000-2018)
+* Nationality of acquirer of land
 * Water extraction (Yes/No)
 * Water source (Groundwater/Surface)
 * Intention of land deal (Biofuel, Food crops, Both biofuel and food crops, Other)